deeperdolphin/papers/spectrum.md

 Normalize the SNR by the layer's largest singular value to enable comparisons between layers.

 The noise threshold $\varepsilon$ is determined adaptively for each layer using the Marchenko-Pastur distribution [4], which models the singular value spectrum of pure noise.
 As discussed in the Mathematical Foundation section, the Marchenko-Pastur distribution provides a theoretically grounded way to separate signal from noise in the singular value spectrum of large random matrices.
 By setting the noise threshold based on this distribution, Spectrum can effectively identify the informative components of each layer's weight matrix.

 The SNR formula used in Spectrum is derived from the properties of the singular value spectrum described in the Mathematical Foundation section.
 Specifically, the sum of singular values above the noise threshold corresponds to the signal component, while the sum of singular values below the threshold represents the noise component.
 This formulation aligns with the theoretical understanding of how the singular value spectrum is partitioned according to the Marchenko-Pastur distribution.

-SpectrumAnalyzer is optimized to compute SNRs in batches, enabling efficient analysis of the entire model (see Appendix A for implementation details).
+SpectrumAnalyzer is optimized to compute SNRs in batches using VRAM (or system ram, if your vram isn't sufficient) enabling efficient analysis of the entire model.
 By leveraging the insights from Random Matrix Theory and the Marchenko-Pastur distribution, Spectrum provides a principled and efficient approach to measuring the signal-to-noise ratio of neural network layers, which forms the basis for its selective training strategy.

 [4] Marchenko, V. A., and Leonid A. Pastur.
 "Distribution of eigenvalues for some sets of random matrices."
 Matematicheskii Sbornik 114.4 (1967): 507-536.

 ## 4.2 Layer Selection

 Given the SNRs of all layers, Spectrum selects a subset to train while freezing the rest.
 Layers with higher SNR contain more information relevant to the task, so focusing updates on these layers allows Spectrum to converge faster.
 The number of layers trained is a key hyperparameter that controls the tradeoff between training speed and model performance.

 Spectrum selects layers to train based on their relative SNR ranking within each module (e.g. attention layers, FFN layers).
 This ensures a balanced distribution of updates across different parts of the model.
-By default, Spectrum trains the top 25% of layers in each module, as we find this provides a good balance between efficiency and quality (see Section 4.2 for a hyperparameter study).
+By default, Spectrum trains the top 25% of layers in each module, as we find this provides a good balance between efficiency and quality.

 Algorithm 2 provides the pseudocode for Spectrum layer selection.
 The core idea is to sort layers by SNR within each module and select the top k% to train.
 This SNR-ranked subset of layers is then passed to the optimizer for training while the rest of the model is frozen.